KXJZ: From campus to public

-Frequency swap
+Multiple stations and a frequency swap

-In 1986, Sacramento State University applied for a second radio station on 88.9 MHz.
-That frequency had formerly been occupied by KERS in the 1960s and KXPR in the late 1970s and early 1980s.
+In 1986, Sacramento State University applied for a second radio station on 88.9 MHz, which had formerly been occupied by KERS in the 1960s and KXPR in the late 1970s and early 1980s.
 The July 1, 1991, launch of KXJZ (88.9 FM) created a second station focused on jazz and freed up more time on KXPR for classical music.
 KXPR became even more devoted to classical music when all news programming was consolidated on KXJZ in 1996.
 In 1998, the umbrella organization renamed itself Capital Public Radio.
-The Capital Public Radio stations' studios returned to the Sacramento State campus in 2004.

-On September 6, 2006, KXJZ and KXPR swapped frequencies in an effort to better serve the listeners and to improve KXJZ's coverage.
-Both stations operate with the maximum 50,000 watts but the 90.9 frequency has a taller tower, which gives a bit more coverage to KXJZ's news and talk programming.
-As a result, KXJZ operates on the former KXPR license, and vice versa.

-The switch was not possible without Capital Public Radio continuing to lease, and eventually acquire, KUOP from the University of the Pacific, as moving KXJZ to 90.9 required that station to maintain its news programming.
-The 88.9 facility covers Stockton better but does not reach the northern portion of the Sacramento metropolitan area.
+The Capital Public Radio stations returned to the Sacramento State campus in 2004.
+On September 6, 2006, KXJZ and KXPR swapped frequencies in an effort to better serve the listening population and to improve KXJZ's coverage, particularly with regard to NPR news and talk programming.
+(As a result, KXJZ operates on the former KXPR license, and vice versa.)
+The switch was not possible without Capital Public Radio continuing to lease, and eventually acquiring, KUOP from the University of the Pacific, as moving KXJZ to 90.9 required that station to maintain its news programming; the 88.9 facility covers Stockton better but does not reach the northern portion of the Sacramento metropolitan area.

-In 2020, KXPR and KXJZ relocated to new studio and office facilities downtown at the corner of 8th and J streets.
-The move accommodated the public radio network's expansion to 75 employees.
-In August 2023, CapRadio announced the lay off of 12% of its workforce, mostly part timers.
-General Manager Tom Karlo described it as "a financially challenging time for us and for media across the country."
-The work force had grown to more than 100 employees before the lay offs.
+In 2020, KXPR and KXJZ will relocate to new facilities downtown at the corner of 8th and J streets, to accommodate the public radio network's expansion to 75 employees.